MaxTorop/MaxTorop.github.io/_pages/about.md

 -->
 Before coming to Northeastern I completed a Masters in CS at [WUSTL](https://washu.edu/), where I developed deep learning methods for MRI processing as a member of Prof. [Ulugbek Kamilov's](https://engineering.wustl.edu/faculty/Ulugbek-Kamilov.html) [Computational Imaging Group](https://cigroup.wustl.edu/).
 I recieved a BS in Data Science from the [University of Rochester](https://www.rochester.edu/) in 2018.

 Outside of research I love to watch anime and read.
-Some favorites are One Piece, Fullmetal Alchemist, Dororo, One Hundred Years of Solitude, The Stormlight Archive, Jonathan Strange and Mr. Norrell and East of Eden.
+Some favorites are One Piece, Fullmetal Alchemist, Dororo, One Hundred Years of Solitude, The Stormlight Archive, Jonathan Strange and Mr. Norrell, East of Eden and Hyperion.